xihuixu/GitHub-Practice-184/README.md

 1. Create your own GitHub profile/ID (appropriate for job or grad school applications)
 2. Create a new repo & initialize it with a "README"
-3. Go to Olivia Beck's GitHub-Practice-184 repo (that generated this page)
+3. Go to Xihui Xu's GitHub-Practice-184 repo (that generated this page)
     - Search GitHub for "olbeck" and find the appropriate repo
     - Fork Olivia's repo to create your own copy to edit
     - Your copy of the repo should say "[your-userID] / GitHub-Practice-184" at the top with a tiny note saying it was forked from `olbeck`